 Cream butter and sugar together for about a minute or until the mixture is primrose in colour and very fluffy.
 Scrape down the side of the bowl and add the eggs, one at a time, beating well after each addition.
 The batter may appear to curdle.
 In the words of Douglas Adams: Don’t panic.
 Really.
 It’ll be fine.
 After all three are in, pour in the almond extract and mix for about another 30 seconds and scrape down the sides again.
 With the beaters on, spoon in the ground nuts and the flour.
 Mix well.
 The mixture will be soft, keep its slightly curdled look (mostly from the almonds) and retain its pallid yellow colour.

 • Add another five minutes or more if you’re grinding your own almonds or if you’re mixing by hand (Heaven help you).

-RIP MJ, your music was woven into the fabric of my life.
-Yeah, you became a freakish shell of the superstar we all once knew, but you never lost your gift.
-I looped ‘Rock with You’ the night I heard you died, and cried.
+RIP Michael J; your music was woven into the fabric of my life; every thread in a quilt of so many memories and emotions.
+Although you became a kind of shell of the superstar we all once knew, you never lost your gift.
+I looped ‘Rock with You’ the night I heard you died…and cried.